 - You will receive an e-mail notification once your submission has been reviewed.

 - Note: The e-mail address requested by ProQuest/UMI in the submission process is the e-mail address you will receive notifications regarding your ETD.
-Make sure you check the e-mail address you
+Make sure you check that e-mail address.

 Publishing fee– electronic submission